As we enter a new year and a new era for our country, we need much prayer to make our lives and work successful.

-A requiem, as such, is a distinct musical genre and a Christian liturgical art form.
-In essence, it is a small symphony meant to provide deep solace to mourners at the loss of a loved one, although it is rarely played at funerals.
+In essence, it is a small symphony that is meant to provide deep solace to mourners at the loss of a loved one, although it is rarely played at funerals.
 Full requiems are generally too long for that!
-Nonetheless, all the great composers from the 15th century onward created their own requiems.
+All the great composers from the 15th century onward created their own requiems.

-It is believed that Fauré composed this piece in honor of his own father a few years after the elder Fauré’s death, but the composer never revealed his motive.
+It is thought that Fauré composed this piece in honor of his father a few years after the elder Fauré’s death, but the composer never revealed his motive.
 This Requiem was, fittingly, performed at Fauré’s own funeral in 1924.

-Fauré’s Requiem has seven sections, and the Pie Jesu (Merciful Jesus) is easily the most beautiful of the seven, but not by much.
-The Agnus Dei and In Paradisum are exquisite in their own right.
+Fauré’s Requiem has seven sections, of which the Pie Jesu is the most beautiful of the seven, but not by much.
+The Agnus Dei and In Paradisum are exquisite movements in their own right.

-It is interesting to note that Fauré replaced the Dies Irae (Day of Wrath) of traditional requiems with the Pie Jesu, emphasizing mercy rather than judgment, and also anticipating in some way the Divine Mercy devotion of the 20th century.
+It is interesting that Fauré replaced the Dies Irae (Day of Wrath) movement of traditional requiems with the Pie Jesu, emphasizing the mercy rather than judgment of God and also anticipating in some way the Divine Mercy devotion of the 20th century.

 Lyrics in Latin and English